Clad3815/ai-function-helper/tests/api_responses.md

       "activities": [
         {
           "time": "09:00",
-          "activity": "Visit Tsukiji Hongan-ji Temple",
+          "activity": "Visit Tokyo National Museum",
-          "description": "Explore this unique Buddhist temple that combines traditional and modern architectural styles" },
+          "description": "Explore Japan's largest art museum, showcasing ancient and medieval Japanese art and artifacts."
+        },
         {
-          "time": "11:00",
+          "time": "13:00",
-          "activity": "Sushi-making class",
-          "description": "Learn to make sushi from professional chefs in a hands-on cooking class" },
+          "activity": "Lunch at Kawaii Monster Cafe",
+          "description": "Indulge in a colorful and tech-enhanced dining experience in Harajuku."
+        },
         {
           "time": "15:00",
-          "activity": "Visit the Ghibli Museum",
-          "description": "Explore the world of Studio Ghibli's animated films and their technological innovations" },
+          "activity": "Shop in Ginza",
+          "description": "Visit high-end tech stores and experience cutting-edge product demonstrations."
+        },
         {
           "time": "19:00",
           "activity": "Farewell dinner at Tokyo Skytree",
-          "description": "Enjoy a meal with panoramic views of Tokyo from the world's tallest tower" }
+          "description": "Enjoy a meal with a panoramic view of Tokyo from the tallest tower in Japan."
+        }
       ]
     }